Jon Kinyon: Webcomic

 A fictional character named Jimi Homeless first appeared in a series of webcomics published as The Jimi Homeless Experience in 2006.
 The webcomics were written by Jon Kinyon and drawn by an underground cartoonist known as Big Tasty.
 The strip was primarily about a small group of social outcasts and proudly flaunted its Grotesque orientation and black humor.

 Parody album

 August 23, 2007, Jon released a full-length CD of parody songs he had written and produced, all inspired by the aforementioned webcomic.
 The first CD by The Jimi Homeless Experience was released on the exact day of the 40th anniversary of Jimi Hendrix' first album release Are You Experienced, his Are You Homeless? features "Weird Al" Yankovic-styled parodies of some of Hendrix' biggest hits.

 Stop motion animation

-On March 6, 2008 he became the first "featured animator" on the now defunct MyToons, a YouTube-styled website specifically geared for 2-D and 3-D animation, with a stop motion animation parody of Jimi Hendrix' key performance at the 1967 Monterey Pop Festival.
+On March 6, 2008, he became the first "featured animator" on the now defunct MyToons, a YouTube-styled website specifically geared for 2-D and 3-D animation, with a stop motion animation parody of Jimi Hendrix' key performance at the 1967 Monterey Pop Festival.

+Book of jokes

+On July 3, 2023, Jon published Street Smarts, a book containing more than 300 jokes and quotes attributed to the fictional character, Jimi Homeless.
+Most of the satirical and black humor jokes are one-liners that lampoon stereotypes, or offer insight into the plight of the homeless.